bbauska/CAD101en/README.md

 3. Boolean: The values true or false,

-4. Null: The value null.
+4. Null: The value null,

 5. Undefined: The value undefined, since a data type has not been assigned or the variable does not exist.